CrowdStrike/cloud-fcs-labs/content/introduction/10-deployment-options/index.en.md

 Falcon Cloud Security encompasses several components which require separate deployment strategies, nearly all of which can be accomplished using Infrastructure-as-Code.
 The IaC templates used to build the CrowdStrike Falcon Cloud Security labs on AWS Workshop Studio are primarily written in CloudFormation with additional Bash, Python, and Kubernetes YAML manifests, all of which are provided to the environment through CloudFormation.

-> [!NOTE]
-> Go to the next page (“Lab Environment”) to continue discussion of the deployment mechanism used for this lab environment.
+::alert[Go to the next page (“Lab Environment”) to continue discussion of the deployment mechanism used for this lab environment.]{header="Note"}

 Components of Falcon Cloud Security, as well as other Falcon modules, can also be deployed using Terraform and Ansible.
 Code samples and documentation is available on CrowdStrike’s public GitHub site (https://github.com/CrowdStrike ), with most of the AWS-specific integrations at https://github.com/CrowdStrike/Cloud-AWS .